-- Proposals for development should retain existing trees, hedges, walls and fences unless identified in the Conservation Area appraisal as having a negative effect, and where feasible add sympathetic new plantings and landscaping. - New boundary treatments should be compatible with the existing character - Proposals for development should substantially retain the proportion of garden area within plots - Proposals for development should retain open spaces and views within a Conservation Area, and retain views to and from the Conservation Area that contribute to its character - Proposals to add or improve vehicle access and parking should take care to respect and preserve the character and appearance of the Conservation Area - Proposals for development should be compatible with the rhythm, spacing, plot size, street pattern and streetscape make a significant contribution.
+- Proposals for development should retain existing trees, hedges, walls and fences and where feasible add sympathetic plantings and landscaping. - New boundary treatments should be compatible with the existing character - Proposals for development should substantially retain the proportion of garden area within plots - Proposals for development should retain open spaces and views within a Conservation Area, and retain views to and from the Conservation Area that contribute to its character - Proposals to add or improve vehicle access and parking should take care to respect and preserve the character and appearance of the Conservation Area - Proposals for development should be compatible with the rhythm, spacing, plot size, street pattern and streetscape - The boundaries of the 7 Conservation Areas within the Neighbourhood Plan area are shown in Figure 06 of Appendix 2, Maidenhead Design Code

+The Conservation Area Appraisal identifies its special architectural and historic interest, and justifies its designation.
+Trees, gardens, the street pattern, the rhythm of building and open spaces very often make a significant contribution.
 Removal of trees, subdivision of plots, and insertion of access roads can detract from the character and special interest of the area.
 The policies in this section, taken together with the Conservation Area Appraisal, aim to ensure that development proposals enhance or preserve the Conservation Area as a whole.

-The Conservation Area Appraisal identifies its special architectural and historic interest, and justifies its designation.
-Trees, gardens, the street pattern, the rhythm of building and open spaces very often